therealblurch/vim-packager/README.md

 * `depth` - `--depth` value to use when cloning.
 Default: `5`
 * `jobs` - Maximum number of jobs that can run at same time. `0` is treated as unlimited.
 Default: `8`
 * `dir` - Directory to use for installation.
 By default uses `&packpath` value, which is `~/.vim/pack/packager` in Vim, and `~/.config/nvim/pack/packager` in Neovim.
+* `package` - Default package directory to use for installation.
 * `window_cmd` - What command to use to open packager window.
 Default: `vertical topleft new`
 * `default_plugin_type` - Default `type` option for plugins where it's not provided.
 More info below in `packager#add` options.
 Default: `start`
 * `disable_default_mappings` - Disable all default mappings for packager buffer.
 Default: `0`